Every year, on January 1, I sit down at my desk and make a list. I’m a lover of lists. Stuff like…

 4. Above all else, find a great balance between work/life/marriage/friends/church.

-5. Discipline myself to learn at least 1 new thing this year.
 How to ski properly, how to rock climb, how to speak Italian, something.

 6. Read 6 books.
 It may not seem like much, especially coming from the girl who used to read a TON.
 But these last few years I have seriously been slacking.